 - Difficult to tighten hard hat adapter

-The Miller T94i-R pairs a state of the art welding helmet with a state of the art PAPR system.
+The Miller T94i-R pairs a state-of-the-art welding helmet with a state-of-the-art PAPR system.
 The helmet has a true color filter.
-The T94 design features a statistics system called InfoTrack 2.0 that records timing events for accurate time keeping.
+The T94 design features a statistics system called InfoTrack 2.0 that records timing events for accurate timekeeping.
 The helmet included here is the T94i, which has a faceplate that flips up without removing the helmet.

 Miller’s Dualtec design is a six-direction air delivery manifold that cools with targeted air.
 There’s a spark guard in the air intake system.
 This system uses lithium-ion batteries rated at 8 hours per charge.
 The Miller T94i-R is designed with a low profile attachment point on the breathing tube to minimize snags and make it easier to maneuver inside the helmet for better viewing angles.

-The Miller T94i-R comes with a headgear design that has four contact points and a swiveling, oversized pad at the rear to distribute weight better.
+The Miller T94i-R comes with a headgear design with four contact points and a swiveling, oversized pad at the rear to distribute weight better.
 That’s an important approach when you’re adding pieces to the system.
 The PAPR power system has shoulder straps to distribute weight better as well.
 The T94i-Ri front viewport design has side windows for a 180-degree view.

 5. Lincoln K3930-1 PAPR Helmet

 - HEPA filter system

 - 0.3-micron filtration